 Those who’ve read my review on previous Alpinas such as B5 sedan, B4 Coupe, and diesel D3 sedan will know I’m a huge fan of the small manufacturer.
 It’d be an understatement to call them an aftermarket tuner, they’re so much more than that.
 Their cars are made alongside BMW’s own products in their factories and are finished off at Alpina’s facilities.

 Being a small manufacturer, Alpina are only capable of producing around 1700 cars a year.
 Japan gets about 400 of those cars each year, signifying it as one of Alpina’s most important markets.
-But Alpina are wanting to expand more towards North America and Middle East, that’s where the money is, so they’ll be a change in what the Alpina line up looks in the future.
+But Alpina are wanting to expand more towards North America and Middle East, that’s where the money is, so they’ll be a change in what the Alpina lineup looks like in the future.
 Like other manufacturers, it’ll be more SUVs than cars.

 There won’t be an Alpina 8-Series Coupe or Cabriolet, there won’t be an Alpina 4-Series Coupe or Cabriolet, instead it’ll just be the Gran Coupe versions of those cars to prioritise production for the petrol and diesel-powered Alpina X7.
 SUVs are all the rage now, you know.

 That’s where the XD3 comes in.
 It’ll be the first of a whole new generation of SUVs for Alpina.
 This is Alpina’s second SUV, after the first-generation XD3 based on the F25 generation.
-Interestingly Alpina have never fettled with the X5.
+Interestingly Alpina has never fettled with the X5.
 I’m not sure why as that would make a perfect subject for Alpina’s treatment.
 This new XD3, based on the brilliant G01 X3 picks up where the old one left off.

 Right-hand drive markets get the one XD3 with a 3.0-litre in-line six bi-turbo diesel producing 245kW and a whopping 700NM of torque.
-That’s enough to get the all-wheel drive XD3 from 0-100 km/h in just 4.9 seconds and on to a top speed of 254 km/h.
+That’s enough to get the all-wheel-drive XD3 from 0-100 km/h in just 4.9 seconds and on to a top speed of 254 km/h.
 Left-hand drive markets get a slightly more bonkers quad-turbo in-line six with 280kW and 900NM of torque.

 I’m a huge fan of the way this looks.
-From the modest Alpina body kit, to the quad-exhausts, Alpina stripes, 21-inch multi spoke alloys, and the blue brake callipers, this thing looks the business.
+From the modest Alpina body kit, to the quad-exhausts, Alpina stripes, 21-inch multi-spoke alloys, and the blue brake callipers, this thing looks the business.
 There’s enough to differentiate this from ‘normal’ X3s but not too much that it looks garish and boy racery.

 Most people won’t bat an eye at this and wouldn’t even know it was as rare and exclusive as it is.
-They probably wouldn’t even guess it’s a good $30,000 more than a X3 M40d.
+They probably wouldn’t even guess it’s a good $30,000 more than an X3 M40d.
 But for those who know what it is and what Alpina is will give it the respect it deserves.
 Which is perfect for the type of people who buy Alpinas.
 These are the type of people who have a fleet of supercars but buy an Alpina when they want to drive around incognito but still in something cool, rare, and fast.

 The best way to describe the interior of the XD3 is that it’s like a high-specced X3 but with more Alpina badges.
 It’s got the same tech, leather, and materials as top BMW models but that’s not a complaint.
 It’s just a very nice place to be in and why fix something that’s not broken?